 While Samarco faced sanctions, compensation negotiations involving Vale and BHP were, at the time of this report, still ongoing and the communities continue to wait to receive meaningful reparations.
-HBHP said in July 2022 that it considered the legal action being taken against it in the UK unnecessary as it duplicates matters already covered by the existing and ongoing work... under the supervision of the Brazilian courts and legal proceedings in Brazil.
+HPP commented in July 2022 that it considered the legal action being taken against it in the UK unnecessary "as it duplicates matters already covered by the existing and ongoing work... under the supervision of the Brazilian courts and legal proceedings in Brazil".
+He are the supervision of the Brazilian courts and legal proceedings in Brazil".